-Students are advised to consult with the Director of the East End Advising Center for advice in proceeding with a complaint.
-The Director of the East End Advising Center may act as an advocate who will assist the student in the completion of the appropriate complaint procedure.
+Students are advised to consult with an Executive Director Center for advice in proceeding with a complaint.
+The Executive Director may act as an advocate who will assist the student in the completion of the appropriate complaint procedure.
 A student may waive the right to an advocate.